-No matter how many fields your bug tracking system requires, or how much data you try to track, a few key items differentiate a practical and highly actionable bug report from just wasting time on bug reports that lead you on the wrong path or data that might be ignored.
+No matter how many fields your bug tracking system requires or how much data you try to track, a few essential items differentiate a practical and highly actionable bug report from just wasting time on bug reports that lead you on the wrong path or data that might be ignored.

-Below are some of the key fields that should be part of any bug report:
+Below are some of the required fields that should be part of any bug report:

-Title – The bug title is perhaps the most important piece of information in the incident report as it allows users to get an idea of the type of bug and the area of impact.
-A bug title should be short (70-90 characters) and informative enough to provide an accurate summary of the overall incident.
+Title – The bug title is perhaps the essential piece of information in the incident report as it allows users to get an idea of the type of bug and the area of impact.
+A bug title should be short (70-90 characters) and informative enough to summarize the overall incident accurately.

-ID – An identifier is usually automatically created by the bug management system which is a sequential number for bugs to be easily tracked.
+ID – An identifier is usually automatically created by the bug management system, a sequential number for bugs to be easily tracked.

-Steps to reproduce – Short, simple and effective detailed systematic actions to be performed to reproduce the bug.
-A good reproduction scenario will save time as it reduces the need to ask further questions to generate missing information.
+Steps to reproduce – Short, simple, and effective detailed systematic actions to reproduce the bug.
+A good reproduction scenario will save time by reducing the need to ask further questions to generate missing information.

-Environment variables – To save time and to ensure the bug will reproduce, it is important that the incident report include the environment in which the bug was found (e.g. OS version, hardware type, etc.).
+Environment variables – To save time and ensure the bug will reproduce, the incident report must include the environment in which the bug was found (e.g., OS version, hardware type, etc.).

-Created by – When the project consists of multiple teams with many team members, it is useful to know who logged each bug.
+Created by – When the project consists of multiple teams with many team members, it is helpful to know who logged each bug.

 Severity – Severity can be defined as the impact on the product/feature due to the introduction of the bug.
-It ranges from a minor impact such a cosmetic issue or a critical impact that can make the entire system unusable.
-While the severity level can differ from one organization to another, in my experience, the common criteria are based on the following severity levels:
+It ranges from a minor result such as a cosmetic issue or critical implications that can make the entire system unusable.
+While the severity level can differ from one organization to another, in my experience, the standard criteria are based on the following severity levels:

 Severity 2 (Critical) – An error that adversely influences the accomplishment of essential system functionality without the availability of an acceptable workaround.

-Severity 3 (Major) – An error that adversely influences the accomplishment of essential system functionality with an acceptable workaround that is available within a reasonable time.
+Severity 3 (Major) – An error that adversely influences the accomplishment of essential system functionality with an acceptable workaround available within a reasonable time.

-Severity 4 (Normal) – An error that causes user inconvenience in a specific system flow, without any major impact on other system functionality.
+Severity 4 (Normal) – An error that causes user inconvenience in a specific system flow without significant impact on other system functionality.